thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

-  From the moment you send through an enquiry all the way through to the follow up email with your free souvenir photo’s after your cruise, we pride ourselves on our professional yet friendly and laid back attitude.
+  From the moment you send through an enquiry all the way through to the follow up email with your free souvenir photos after your cruise, we pride ourselves on our professional yet friendly and laid back attitude.
 accordionSection:
   accordion: